Recall Script: What These Lectures Are Really About

 6.2 Where one-way ANOVA fits

-One-way ANOVA compares $k$ group means under a common normal variance assumption.
-If the group sizes are $n_1,\ldots,n_k$ and $N=\sum_{g=1}^k
+One-way ANOVA compares $G$ group means under a common normal variance assumption.
+If group $g$ has observations $$Y_{g,1},\ldots,Y_{g,n_g}

 Identify the blocks:

-the grand-mean line is nuisance, the $k-1$ independent group contrasts are signal, and the within-group deviations are residual noise.
+the grand-mean line is nuisance, the $G-1$ independent group contrasts are signal, and the within-group deviations are residual noise.
 Since the

 signal is multidimensional and $\sigma^2$ is unknown, choose the F row.